2024 Lebanon war: 5 November

 An Israeli strike on a residential building in Barja killed at least 30 people and injured several others including a woman and her child.

 An IDF soldier died from wounds suffered in the north.

 7 November

 UNIFIL confirmed that five of its Malaysian peacekeepers were injured by an Israeli airstrike on Sidon.
 This was followed by a statement from the Lebanese Army who confirmed that three of its soldiers were also injured in the same attack.
 The attack was heavily condemned by France, which called for an immediate cessation of hostilities and the complete implementation of UN Security Council Resolution 1701 to enable displaced people in Israel and Lebanon to safely return home.

 8 November

 An IDF soldier died from wounds sustained on 26 October.

 10 November

 An Israeli airstrike in Aalmat village, Lebanon, killed at least 23 people, including seven children, and injured six others.

-An Israeli strike on a civil defense centre affiliated to the Islamic Mission Scouts Association in Ras al-Ain, Lebanon killed 15 people and injured two others.
+An Israeli strike on a civil defense center affiliated to the Islamic Mission Scouts Association in Ras al-Ain, Lebanon killed 15 people and injured two others.